| Previous Page | Next Page | Index

 14 Sep 1813, Nemesis, Capt.
 Hon.
 Maude, arrived Halifax, with the squadron from the Chesapeake.

-1-2 Oct 1813 the Nemesis sailed with the Fox, and Success, from Halifax, for Quebec, with the 2nd Battalion of Royal Marines.
+1-2 Oct 1813 the Nemesis departed with the Fox, and Success, from Halifax, for Quebec, with the 2nd Battalion of Royal Marines.

-Portsmouth 2 Jan 1814 Sailed for the Downs.
+2 Jan 1814 departed Spithead for the Downs.

-Portsmouth 3 Jan 1814 Sailed with American prisoners on board, for Gillingham-reach.
+3 Jan 1814 departed Spithead with American prisoners on board, for Gillingham-reach.

-Portsmouth 14 Feb 1814 Arrived from the Eastward.
+14 Feb 1814 arrived Spithead from the Eastward.